igrishaev/remus/README.md

 ## Encoding issues

-All the `parse-<something>` functions mentioned above take additional ROME-related options.
+All the parsing functions above take additional ROME-related options.
 Use them to solve XML-decoding issues when dealing with weird or non-set HTTP headers.
 ROME's got a solid algorithm to guess encoding, but sometimes it might need your help.

 At the moment, Remus supports `:lenient`, `:encoding` and `content-type` options with has the following meaning: